-Listed below are standard definitions of important terms used in the Academic Honor Code and Social Code:
+Listed below are standard definitions of important terms used in the Academic Honor Code and

-A. The "Academic Honor Code" covers student conduct in such activities as classroom and laboratory assignments, examinations, quizzes, papers, and presentations.
-It applies to work completed for Bowdoin courses as well as courses taken at other institutions, including but not limited to study abroad.
+Social Code:

-- B. The "Social Code" governs non-academic student conduct occurring both on campus and off campus. - C. Terms such as "Bowdoin" or "the College" refer to Bowdoin College and its premises. - D. "Student" includes all persons who are active students, including those on study away and those who are on a leave or suspension. - E. "Faculty" or "faculty member" means any individual employed by Bowdoin College to conduct formal academic activities. - F. "College official" refers to any person employed by Bowdoin and not a member of the faculty. - G. The "Bowdoin community" incorporates all faculty, students, student groups, and officials or other persons employed by the College and its proper ties. - H. College "premises" comprise all land, buildings, facilities, and other property owned, used, or supervised by Bowdoin, including its student organizations. - I. "Student judicial procedures" refers to all written and stated policies involved in determining possible infractions and sanctions of College conduct codes. - J. The "Student Appeals Committee" considers appeals of Judicial Board decisions.
-The committee is chaired by the Dean of Student Affairs and includes faculty members and students. - K. The terms "shall" and "will" are used in the imperative sense; "may" and "should" are used in the permissive sense. - L. "Misconduct" refers to student actions that violate the College's Academic Honor Code and/or Social Code. - M. "Preponderance of evidence" is the Judicial Board's decisional standard by which the facts presented must demonstrate that it is more likely than not that a violation has occurred. - N. As used herein, the term "Dean of Student Affairs" includes the Dean of Student Affairs or the Dean of Student Affairs' designee. - O. As used herein, the term "Dean of Students" includes the Dean of Students or the Dean of Students' designee.
+- A. The "Academic Honor Code" covers student conduct in such activities as classroom and laboratory assignments, examinations, quizzes, papers, and presentations.
+It applies to work completed for Bowdoin courses as well as courses taken at other institutions, including but not limited to study abroad. - B. The "Social Code" governs non-academic student conduct occurring both on campus and off campus. - C. Terms such as "Bowdoin" or "the College" refer to Bowdoin College and its premises. - D. "Student" includes all persons who are active students, including those on study away and those who are on a leave or suspension. - E. "Faculty" or "faculty member" means any individual employed by Bowdoin College to conduct formal academic activities. - F. "College official" refers to any person employed by Bowdoin and not a member of the faculty. - G. The "Bowdoin community" incorporates all faculty, students, staff, student groups, and officials or other persons employed by the College and its proper ties. - H. College "premises" comprise all land, buildings, facilities, and other property owned, used, or supervised by Bowdoin, including its student organizations. - I. "Student judicial procedures" refers to all written and stated policies involved in determining possible infractions and sanctions of College conduct codes. - J. The "Student Appeals Committee" considers appeals of Judicial Board decisions.
+The committee is chaired by the Senior Vice President and Dean for Student Affairs and includes faculty members and students. - K. The terms "shall" and "will" are used in the imperative sense; "may" and "should" are used in the permissive sense. - L. "Misconduct" refers to student actions that violate the College's Academic Honor Code and/or Social Code. - M. "Preponderance of evidence" is the Judicial Board's decisional standard by which the facts presented must demonstrate that it is more likely than not that a violation has occurred. - N. As used herein, the term "Senior Vice President and Dean for Student Affairs" includes the Senior Vice President and Dean for Student Affairs Affairs or the Senior Vice President and Dean for Student Affairs' designee. - O. As used herein, the term "Dean of Students" includes the Dean of Students or the Dean of Students' designee.